 Cyclic Redundancy Check.
 A common technique for detecting data transmission errors.

 The process of securing private information that is sent through public networks, by encrypting it in a way that makes it unreadable to anyone except the person or persons holding the mathematical key/knowledge to decrypt the information.

-Structured collection of data that can be accessed in many ways.
-Common database programs are: Dbase, Paradox, Access.
+A structured collection of data that can be accessed in many ways.
+Common database programs are Dbase, Paradox, Access.
 Uses: various including – address links, invoicing information, etc.

 DENIAL OF SERVICE ATTACKS (DOS)